-The Executive Assistant to the President serves on the Executive Council and coordinates activities and communication for the group, participates in formulating and administering college policies and developing long-range goals and objectives, researches significant matters requiring the President’s attention, prepares correspondence and other documents for the President, coordinates events and special projects at the College, serves as accreditation liaison with the Southern Association of Colleges and Schools, and coordinates meetings of the Board of Trustees and serves as its recording secretary.
+The Executive Assistant to the President serves on the Executive Council and coordinates activities and communication for the group, participates in formulating and administering college policies and developing long-range goals and objectives, researches significant matters requiring the President’s attention, prepares correspondence and other documents for the President, coordinates events and special projects at the College, coordinates meetings of the Board of Trustees, and serves as the trustee liaison to the administration and the board's recording secretary.